amazon-ion/ion-schema/docs/isl-2-0/spec.md

 {% include grammar-element.md productions="all_of" %}

 Value must be valid for all the types listed.
+The list of types must not be empty.

 {% include example.md title="`all_of` constraint" markdown="
 ```ion